For more information

 State criteria or framework for district-designed evaluation system.

-include measures of student achievement growth worth fty percent.
+Evaluation plans must include measures of student achievement growth worth fty percent.
 For teachers

 with a standards-based assessment, the growth component must be comprised of the standard-based